svenjr/personal-vault/Ideas/APIs/An API for Geospatial Queries.md

 - Elevation API
 - Line simplification
 - Data decoration (given a line, attach other data about it - maybe using OSM) - this could be a really nice one because it requires quite a bit of data

+## Work

+There is a lot of extra work that goes along with this than just creating a great backend service.
+I would need some frontend work as well for explaining the capabilities as well as for API setup for customers.

+I would build the backend backbone as a Go service with a GraphQL API facing outward for users.
+I would also build a totally separate repo for the website - not sure what technology to use here as it would be my first time doing anything in the frontend.
+The other question might be to also control users in a separate micro-service instead of attaching it to the Go part - this part should be as fast and light as possible for performance.

+If I take the micro-service path, using a federated graph with a [Apollo Router](https://www.apollographql.com/docs/router/) maybe.
+This means I could extend the graph for internal and external use.
+However, if the main business model is an API, it might be worth considering using an external and internal graph.
+That means there is a specific graph dedicated for customers.